spack/spack/lib/spack/docs/environments.rst

    when the environment is not activated, and linked libraries will be located *outside* of the view thanks to rpaths.

-Any number of views may be defined under the ``view`` heading in a Spack Environment.

 There are two shorthands for environments with a single view.
 If the environment at ``/path/to/env`` has a single view, with a root at